Canon G1 X vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the GFX 50S have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X and the Fujifilm GFX 50S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.